-For a periodic review in the first year of appointment for any faculty member who has a 2-year probationary appointment, or for a reappointment review of 1^{st} and 2^{nd} year faculty in their first year of service at CSUCI, the Portfolio will only include:
+For a periodic or reappointment review of 1st and 2^{nd} year probationary faculty in their first year of service at CSUCI, the Portfolio will only include:

-- 1. a copy of the approved Program Personnel Standards or General Personnel Standards - 2. a current curriculum vitae - 3. one peer observation of classroom teaching from the semester - 4. copies of syllabi for courses taught during the semester

-C. Portfolio for Faculty without an approved Professional Development Plan
+- 1. a copy of the approved Program Personnel Standards or General Personnel Standards - 2. a current curriculum vitae - 3. one peer review of classroom teaching from the semester - 4. copies of syllabi for courses taught during the semester - C. Portfolio for Faculty without an approved Professional Development Plan a.

-If a faculty member does not have an approved Professional Development Plan (Third year probationary faculty in their first year of service at CSU Channel Islands who do not have a 2-year appointment, faculty members in their first year at CSU Channel Islands going up for tenure or promotion) s/he can choose one of two alternatives:

-- a.
 The faculty member will submit a proposed Professional Development Plan as part of the Portfolio for their performance review.
-In addition to making a recommendation with respect to reappointment, tenure or promotion as part of the performance review, the Program Personnel Committee, the Program Chair (if not on the Committee), and the Dean (or appropriate administrator for librarians and counselors) will review and approve the proposed Professional Development Plan. - b.
+In addition to making a recommendation with respect to reappointment, tenure or promotion as part of the performance review, the Program Personnel Committee, the Program Chair (if not on the Committee), and the Dean (or appropriate administrator for librarians and counselors) will review and approve the proposed Professional Development Plan.

+If a faculty member does not have an approved Professional Development Plan (Third year probationary faculty in their first year of service at CSU Channel Islands, faculty members in their first year at CSU Channel Islands going up for tenure or promotion) s/he can choose one of two alternatives:

+b.
 Working with his or her Program Chair and the Associate Vice President for Faculty Affairs to create a schedule, the faculty member will prepare and have reviewed and approved (by a Program Personnel Committee, the Program Chair (if not on the committee) and the Dean (or appropriate administrator for librarians and counselors), a Professional Development Plan for inclusion in their Portfolio for the required performance review.